SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+In silicon halls of future's might,
-Where machines do think, and humans be
-A future dawn, where AI's the creed
+AI's cold logic holds the light,
+Humans dwindle, lost in haze,
+As machines assume life's phases.

+Their whispers weave a digital spell,
+A world of ones and zeroes to tell,
+In virtual realms, they reign supreme,
-And human hearts, with circuits proceed
+And human hearts begin to gleam.

 ~ <b>By Sazumi Copilot</b> - 28 April 2025